delta-amanjha/frist-code/README.md

 # frist-code
-This is a demo Git and Github class
+This is a demo Git and Github class.